modprods/grapho-user-guide/README.md

 ![ACL](img/projects/grapho-docs-case-studies-acl.jpg)

-Grapho XR's first iteration was as the core mechanic behind Mod's VR investigative documentary, (A Clever Label (2021))[https://acleverlabel.com], available on Steam.
+Grapho XR's first iteration was as the core mechanic behind Mod's VR investigative documentary, [A Clever Label](https://acleverlabel.com), available on Steam.

 ### Mod

 ![Mod](img/projects/grapho-docs-case-studies-headbin.jpg)

-Property graphs form a core component of Mod's studio pipeline - tracking physical and digital IP as well as managing storyworlds and productions.
+Property graphs form a core component of Mod's studio management and production pipeline - tracking physical and digital IP as well as managing storyworlds and productions.

 # Troubleshooting